perfanalytics/pose2sim/README.md

 - **With a board:**
   > *N.B.:* Try the calibration tool on the Demo by changing `calibration_type` to `calculate` instead of `convert` in `Config.toml`.\
+  For the sake of practicality, there are voluntarily few images for intrinsics, and few clicked points for extrinsics. *You should use more of them.* In spite of this, your reprojection error should be under 1-2 cm, which [does not hinder the quality of kinematic results in practice](https://www.mdpi.com/1424-8220/21/19/6530/htm).

   - **Calculate intrinsic parameters:**